Localization in Objective-C

 "another key" = "Another translation";

-• To create a localized version of Localizable.Strings, select the file in the Project Navigator and add localizations in the File Inspector to the right.
+• You can now add new localizations in the File Inspector to the right.

 NSLocalizedString("key_1", nil)

-This will return “Translation 1” if English is currently used.
-If you switch to Swedish, the app would select the Swedish localization, if one exists.
-Any missing keys will default to the translation in the base file.
+This returns “Translation 1” if English is used.
+If you switch to Swedish, the app will select the Swedish localization, if any.
+Any missing keys will default to the base file.

 That’s really all there is to it.
 Before moving on, I just want to give you some advice.

-First, do not use this approach to translate your storyboards.
-This requires a separate IBOutlet for each component that should be translated.
-If you just have a few controls to translate, fine, but please read on to find out how to do this in a better way.
+Don’t use this approach for storyboards.
+It requires a separate IBOutlet for each localized component.
+If you have a few controls, fine, but if you have many, there is a better way.

 Second, I want to advice against using translation key strings directly in code.
 Doing so makes your app vulnerable, since a translation will fail if a string is mistyped.
 These kinds of “bugs” are hard to find, since the Objective-C compiler will not detect incorrect strings.

-Instead, add a file that contains a definition for each key, as well as a translation macro with only one parameter (for convenience).
+Instead, add a file that contains a definition for each key, as well as a translation macro.
 In my latest app, I call it AppStrings.h, and it looks something like this:

 #define STR_CANCEL @"cancel"